Pioneering Motion-Based Drug DesignTM

 The integration of our computational and experimental capabilities affords a deeper functional understanding of our targets and enables the design of physiologically relevant activity-based, ligand-centric and computational screens.

-These highly differentiated screens yield a larger number of chemical series and potential therapies to proceed into lead optimization than conventional experimental techniques alone.
+This integration of computation and experimentation yields a larger number of chemical series and potential therapies to proceed into lead optimization.

-Our Dynamo platform uses advanced machine learning models and molecular dynamics simulations in tight integration with our medicinal chemistry, structural biology, enzymology and biophysics capabilities to predict and design the compounds that will achieve the most desirable characteristics, including potency, selectivity, bioavailability and drug-like properties.
+Instead, our Dynamo platform combines advanced machine learning models and molecular dynamics simulations in tight integration with our medicinal chemistry, structural biology, enzymology and biophysics capabilities to predict and design the compounds that will achieve the most desirable characteristics, including potency, selectivity, bioavailability and drug-like properties.
+This allows us to optimize molecules more rapidly and effectively